RSavage2/Behavioral-Cloning/README.md

 # Image Preprocessing

 The images outputted by the simulator are 160 by 320 pixels.
 First,  I chose to resize the images to 32 by 64.
 The final size of each image, and the input shape for my neural network, is 20 by 64 with 3 color channels.
+Next, I sperated and randomized the images and labels.

 The last preprocessing step was to create a validation set made up of 5% of random images/labels from the full set.
 The validation set was used to monitor the performance of the neural network in training.